lumifyio/lumify-data/docs/development.md

   - `puppet` - used to manage the local SMMC cluster
   - `dev` - used for development including closed source enterprise features **(DEFAULT)**
   - `ql` - used for QL integration development (w/ httpd, Tomcat, and MySQL)
-  - `test` - used for automated integration testing
-  - `demo-opensource` - used to create the downloadable open source demo VM
+  - `demo` - used to create the downloadable open source demo VM
-  - `demo-enterprise` - used to create an enterprise demo VM

 ## Vagrant Setup